ben-razor/crypto-funk-app-doc/README.md

-## How to port an Ethereum DApp To Nervos Network
+## How to port a Classic Ethereum DApp To Nervos Network

 Ethereum as a platform has been a launchpad to popular DApps from DeFi to NFTs and more.
 As blockchain technology develops, interoperability of different chains will become ever more important.
 [Nervos Network](https://www.nervos.org/) has a new platform for DApps that focuses on interoperability of DApps from different blockchains.